-With the use of DNA data analysis, Carl Luer transferred Masd. echo to Alaticaulia in Icones Pleurothallidinarum in 2006.
-A large genus, the species of Alaticaulia were previously included in Masdevallia subgenus Polyantha, section Alaticaules and section Polyanthae.
-Alaticaulia have thick leathery leaves and multiflowered racemes with a peduncle that is round or triangular in cross-section.
-The flowers may be produced successively or simultaneously.
-A cup or tube with tails is formed by the joining of the base of the sepals.
-Usually the petals have a rounded basal callus and a callus along the lower half.
+With the use of DNA data analysis, Carl Luer transferred Masd. echo to Alaticaulia, in Icones Pleurothallidinarum in 2006.
+A large genus, the species of Alaticaulia were previously included in Masdevallia subgenus Polyantha, section Alaticaules, section Polyanthae.
+Alaticaulia have thick leathery leaves, and multiflowered racemes, with a peduncle that is round, or triangular in cross-section.
+The flowers may be produced successively, or simultaneously.
+A cup, or tube, with tails, is formed by the joining of the base of the sepals.
+Usually the petals have a rounded basal callus, and a callus along the lower half.

-Altc. echo is a medium to large plant with clustered stout erect ramicauls (pleurothallid stems) that are 1-2 cm long, which are enclosed by 2-3 tubular sheaths.
-Each ramicaul has a narrow elliptical-oblong leaf that is 10-20 cm long and 1.8-2.8 cm broad.
+Altc. echo is a medium, to large plant, which produces clustered. stout, erect ramicauls (pleurothallid stems) that are 1-2 cm long, which are enclosed by 2-3 tubular sheaths.
+Each ramicaul has a narrow, elliptical-oblong leaf, which is 10-20 cm long, and 1.8-2.8 cm broad.
 Erect inflorescences that are triangular in cross-section are produced from the base.
-They are 15-30 cm long, equalling or surpassing the leaves.
-Several single flowers are borne in succession at the apex.
-The flowers may be produced over several seasons so don't cut the inflorescences until they have yellowed or withered.
+They are 15-30 cm long, equalling, or surpassing the leaves.
+Several, single flowers are borne in succession at the apex.
+The flowers may be produced over several seasons, so don’t cut the inflorescences until they have yellowed, or withered.